IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 # Three-Year Assessment

-The IETF LLC, with the involvement of the community, shall conduct and complete an assessment of the structure, processes, and operation of the IASA and IETF LLC.
+The IETF LLC, with the involvement of the community, shall conduct and complete an assessment of the structure, processes, and operation of the IASA2 and IETF LLC.
 This should be presented to the community after a period of roughly three years of operation.
-The assessment may potentially include recommendations for improvements or changes in the IASA and/or IETF LLC.
+The assessment may potentially include recommendations for improvements or changes to the IASA2 and/or IETF LLC.

 # Transitioning to the IETF LLC {#transition-considerations}